Privacy & Cookie Statement UXinsight

 We place a number of cookies for functional purposes, such as for the WordPress Content Management System and to keep track of your session.

 In addition, we also place cookies for analytical purposes.
-With the help of cookies placed by Google Analytics, we keep statistics of the use of the website.
+With the help of cookies set by Google Analytics, we keep statistics on website use.
 Reports can also be obtained to see how visitors use the website.
-For more information, see the explanation under the heading “Google Analytics”.
+For more information, see the explanation under “Google Analytics”.

 You have the following rights:

-Please note that you always make clear who you are, so that we can assure we do not modify or remove the Personal Data from the wrong person.
+Please note that you always make clear who you are so that we can ensure we do not modify or remove Personal Data from the wrong person.

-Complaints If you think that we are not helping you in the right way, you have the right to lodge a complaint at the supervising authority.
+If you think that we are not helping you in the right way, you have the right to lodge a complaint with the supervising authority.
 For The Netherlands, this is the Autoriteit Persoonsgegevens.